Skip to main content

 System email only is the default deliverability access level on any new Sandbox, so make sure that the setting is correct on older sandboxes if you are new to your organization.

 Next, check your NPSP configurations in the NPSP Settings app in your sandbox, especially if you're using a Developer or Developer Pro sandbox.
-Some of the settings in NPSP are stored as data and not configurations, so you may not have everything you need.
-For example, if you use a default General Accounting Unit (GAU), the setting that enables a default GAU will be created in the sandbox, but the GAU record itself (which is classified as data) won't exist in your Developer or Developer Pro sandbox.
-You'll have to create that GAU record or change your default allocation in NPSP Settings to work with opportunities.
+Some settings in NPSP are stored as data and not configurations, so you may not have everything you need.
+For example, if you use a default General Accounting Unit (GAU), the setting that makes a GAU default will be created in the sandbox.
+But the GAU record itself—which is data—won't exist in your Developer or Developer Pro sandbox.
+You must create that GAU record or change your default allocation in NPSP Settings to work with opportunities.

 Another important consideration about sandboxes concerns their creation and refresh.